jonhanwinter23/MenuOOP-test/README_Authentication.md

    - [Exception Handling](#exception-handling)
    - [Note](#note-1)

+# Employee Management System

+This repository contains a simple Java implementation of an Employee Management System.
+The system is designed to manage employee information such as name, password, and salary.
+It also includes functionality for updating the base salary for all employees.

 ## Overview

 The `Employee` class is the core component of this system.
 It encapsulates employee details, including name, password, and salary.
 The system allows you to set and retrieve a base salary that will be applied to all employees.